 In the reporting period the Company had no economic events relating to provisioning.
-In its consolidated balances sheet of the reporting year and previous years, PannErgy Plc. discloses no provisions for environmental or revegetation liabilities; furthermore, it created no provisions for liabilities relating to redundancy programs or for employee pensions.
+In its consolidated statement of financial position of the reporting year and previous years, PannErgy Plc. discloses no provisions for environmental or revegetation liabilities; furthermore, it created no provisions for liabilities relating to redundancy programs or for employee pensions.
 It has no such obligations other than the contributions paid to the public pension system.